|

 Consists of photographs of Daingerfield, Texas (1913-1970), and includes

-Daingerfield, Texas, in south central Morris county, was first settled in 1840.
-Since
+Daingerfield, Texas, in south central Morris County, was first settled in 1840.

-1876, the town has served as county seat to this agricultural, timber, and mining area of
+Since 1876, the town has served as county seat to this agricultural, timber, and

 Dallam County, Texas